utah-explainability-fall22/utah-explainability-fall22.github.io/index.md

 ## Calendar

 Calendar is tentative and subject to change.
-More details will be added as the quarter continues.
+More details will be added as the semester continues.

 <table>
   <thead>